Mattianna/mattianna.github.io/_ceramics/Earth_Meets_Sky_Birdbath.md

 {% include gallery %}

-This birdbath was a collaborative project with my mother the metal artist [Alisa Roe](https://www.afroemetalwork.com/).
-Made as a present for my father, its base combines recylced tractor parts with fabricated components to create an interesting pedestal to support a slab build wide undulating ceramic basin.
+This birdbath was a collaborative project with metal artist [Alisa Roe](https://www.afroemetalwork.com/).
+A commisioned piece, its base combines recylced tractor parts with fabricated components to create an interesting pedestal to support a slab-built wide undulating ceramic basin.